 Julian would spend the day at a special needs school up to age 16 and after leaving there went to an adult training centre.
 He lived at home with Rita caring for him full time at night and weekends.
 They went on holidays, usually with friends from a support group, and Rita had one or two weeks respite each year.
 They continued like this until during her late 70s Rita was having trouble moving Julian about and getting him bathed.
 Julian then had a carer in to help get him get ready in the mornings.

 Rita fought against them being split up and placed in different accommodation, even when it became clear that dementia was preventing her being able to safely care for him.
-Dad was the only responsible relative willing to make decisions for them.
+Dad was the best only responsible relative willing to make decisions for them.

 Eventually social services took over their very complicated care, and they both had their separate care packages in their own home, and able to stay together, when other members of the family felt they would be better in residential accommodation.